AnthonyStematz-Breitling/Tracking-Employees/README.md

 # Tracking Employees

 ## Description
 Command-Line application that functions as a content management system for a business who has multiple departments, roles, and employees to manage.
+Gives administrator ability to create employees, roles, and departments; to view employees by role, department, or manager; and to change an employees role or manager.

 ## Table of Contents
  * [Installation](#installation)